Cloud management platforms are changing.

 With its automation workflows, Next generation CMPs offer the ability to create and clone an application sandbox comprising a Kubernetes cluster running the new version, and a copy of the microservices-based application and its regression test suite.
 Automated workflows can then validate that the application is compatible with the new version of Kubernetes and notify the system administrator of the result.
 The administrator can then complete the upgrade or refer any issues detected to the support team.

-CMP 2.0 technology dramatically enhances its automation and workflow capabilities.
+CMP 2.0 technology dramatically enhances automation and workflow capabilities from traditional management systems.

 It provides a Git catalog of reusable, versioned workflow building blocks that can be stitched together both serially and in parallel to create more complex workflows including notifications and approval steps.
 A visual editor allows much greater workflow visibility and management.
 Third party integration workflows provide bidirectional coordination with common tools such as Jenkins, Terraform, Ansible, Chef, Puppet and AWS Cloud Formation and Azure Resource Manager (ARM) templates.